My PD Story

 Sharing my diagnosis with others has lifted a tremendous weight from my mind and body, allowing me to find community and no longer try to hide my symptoms.
 I've been met with compassion and my goal is to extend that love and my experience and knowledge to others.

-I recently began my journey as a Parkinson's Foundation Research Advocate with the and an Ambassador, volunteering within my community.
+I recently began my journey as a Parkinson's Foundation Research Advocate and am an Ambassador, volunteering within my community.
 I can't wait to see what the future holds as I continue to serve as a Research Advocate, Ambassador and online advocate to inspire, educate and hopefully be a source of positivity for others living with Parkinson's and their families/caregivers.

 Explore our resources about young-onset Parkinson’s, Women & Parkinson’s, along with volunteer opportunities.